Riser17/Riser17/README.md

 #### What I'm Currently Up To:

-- 🏃🏻‍♂️ HealthyHabitApp: This project is a mobile application developed using React Native for the RevenueCat Ship-a-Ton hackathon.
-The app is designed to help users track and improve their daily habits, including monitoring their steps, distance walked, and flights climbed.
-The app also includes features like BMI calculation and graphical representation of habits such as drinking water, taking breaks, and walking.
+- 🏃🏻‍♂️ HealthyHabitApp: This project is a mobile application developed using React Native.
+The app is designed to help users track and improve their daily habits, including monitoring their steps, distance walked, and flights climbed(Intergrated with Apple HeakthKit SDK).
+The app will includes features like BMI calculation and graphical representation of habits such as drinking water, taking breaks, and walking.

 - 📷 Snap-camera: This project is a React Native-based Snapchat Camera Clone.
 The app provides various camera tools, such as zoom, flash, and torch options, and allows users to capture and filter images with ease.